Shipping and discount codes are added at checkout

 Did you know that "Amtrak" comes from "America" + "Track"?

 This July, I quit my job in Washington DC and was about to move to Mexico City.
-Before I left the United States, I knew that I had to do one last thing: take the Amtrak cross-country.
+Before I left the United States, I knew that I had to do one last thing: take the Amtrak cross-country with multiple stops along the way.
 It seemed like a fitting way to say goodbye to the country I had spent the last 5 years in.

 Many have made and raved about this journey before.
 For more practical and detailed information, see here, here, here, and here ( the ones I chose to read pre-trip), or, you know, do some google sleuthing.
-What I have is below.
+All I have to offer is this:

 The hours, hours, hours,